Frequently Asked Questions

 If Government social distancing guidance changes closer to the time of your visit and we are unable to proceed with the show you have booked for, please be assured that you will be offered a full refund on your tickets.

-You are advised not to attend in person if you, or another member of your household, develop any symptoms of Coronavirus in the 14 days prior to your visit.
-You will be offered a refund for any unusable tickets in your booking (where you let us know in advance that you cannot attend), giving you peace of mind when you book.
+You should not attend if you, or another member of your household, develop any symptoms of Coronavirus in the 10 days prior to your visit.
+You will be offered an exchange to an alternative performance for any unusable tickets in your booking (where you let us know in advance that you cannot attend), giving you peace of mind when you book.

 If you start to develop symptoms of Coronavirus, you should seek assistance from the NHS 111 service, self-isolate and get tested as quickly as possible.

 If you then test positive, NHS Test and Trace will ask you where you have been recently and who you have seen.
 They will then get in touch with anyone you may have been in close contact with to advise them on what to do next.
 Please do also contact the theatre.

 If you’d like to read our risk assessment documentation, please email our box office team.

 If you have any questions or concerns, please email the box office and we’ll get back to you as soon as possible.